-The interim period financial statements have been prepared by the Corporation in accordance with Canadian generally accepted accounting principles.
+These unaudited interim consolidated financial statements have been prepared by the Corporation in accordance with Canadian generally accepted accounting principles.
 All financial summaries included are presented on a comparative and consistent basis showing the figures for the corresponding period in the preceding year.
 The preparation of financial data is based on accounting principles and practices consistent with those used in the preparation of annual financial statements.
 Certain information and footnote disclosure normally included in financial statements prepared in accordance with Canadian generally accepted accounting principles has been condensed or omitted.
-These interim period statements should be read together with the audited financial statements and the accompanying notes included in the Corporation's latest annual filing.
+These unaudited interim consolidated financial statements should be read together with the audited financial statements and the accompanying notes included in the Corporation's latest annual filing.
 In the opinion of the Corporation, its unaudited interim consolidated financial statements contain all adjustments necessary in order to present a fair statement of the results of the interim periods presented.